-4-8 The program must include a supervised research experience for each student/resident, approved by the program director, that demonstrates application of dental public health principles and sound research methodology and is consistent with the competencies listed is Standard 4-5.
-(Also see Standard 6)
+- 4-10 The program must include a supervised research experience for each student/resident, approved by the program director, that demonstrates application of dental public health principles and sound dental public health research methodology, biostatistics and epidemiology, and is consistent with the competencies listed in Standard 4-6.
+(Also see Standard 6) - 4-11 Students/Residents must complete one or more residency research projects after a review of the literature and approval of a comprehensive protocol.